LLMHQ Website UI Spec — Final

 Section 1: Hero

 Four steps with code examples.
-Each step should feel self-contained — a reader can stop at any step and still get value.
+Each step is self-contained — a reader can stop at any step and still get value.
+Tell a continuous story: the same agent (support-agent) and the same scenario (refund threshold) should thread through all four steps.

 Step 1: Version your prompts (PromptOps)